Customer self-service: Empower your customers to help themselves

-It can be difficult and expensive to staff a contact center 24/7 but with self-service options like answer bots and knowledge bases available, a customer can engage with these resources when needed.
+It can be difficult and expensive to staff a contact center 24/7 but with self-service options like QuickSearch Bots and knowledge bases available, a customer can engage with these resources when needed.
 Simple questions can be answered through self-service, while more complex ones can be escalated to an agent.

 Improved customer satisfaction

 This will have a knock-on impact on customer satisfaction as their inquiries are dealt with more quickly and efficiently.
 Self-service offers a better overall experience compared to, say, remaining on hold for hours, and it meets the expectations of digital-native customers.